-Hit and run accidents are horrifying.
-It’s hard to imagine that anyone could flee the scene of a serious crash, leaving you hurt and helpless.
-But it happens more often than you’d want to believe.
+In New Jersey, hit and run car accidents happen more than you may want to believe.
+It’s hard to imagine that anyone would flee the scene of a serious crash, leaving you hurt and helpless.

 When you’ve been hurt in a hit and run accident, you’ll need help to take back control of your life.
 Our New Jersey personal injury lawyers can be your advocates.
 We’ll make sure you’re able to get medical care, regardless of the cost, along with every dollar of compensation you deserve.

 Call us today at (856) 778-5500 and let us help.

 It’s possible to sue the perpetrator of a hit and run accident.
 But whether a hit and run lawsuit will be successful depends on factors like a fault, insurance coverage, and the extent of your damages.

 Call us now at (856) 778-5500 and let us help with a free consultation!

 Although the individual may face criminal charges, it’s typically the driver’s auto insurance company that pays for the hit and run accident’s consequences.
 Unlike criminal charges, civil claims address the harm that the hit and run victim has suffered and seek to make things right.
 Pursuing a hit and run accident claim can get you compensation for all of the damages the crash has caused.
 Of course, to be able to sue the driver who hurt you, that driver must have been at fault for the crash in the first place.

 A few of the losses our NJ hit and run lawyers can seek money damages for on your behalf include:

 A teenage boy suffered serious fractures to his skull and leg when a station wagon struck him while riding his bike to a friend’s house.
 The driver, who fled the scene but was later located, tried to claim that she thought she had hit a deer, though her explanation didn’t explain why she hid her damaged car.